microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 5.4.md

 }
 ```

-Additionally, there are new restrictions for when one of the enum members does not have a statically-known value.
+Additionally, there are new restrictions for when one of the enum members does not have a statically known value.
 In these cases, the other enum must at least be implicitly numeric (e.g. it has no statically resolved initializer), or it is explicitly numeric (meaning TypeScript could resolve the value to something numeric).
 Practically speaking, what this means is that string enum members are only ever compatible with other string enums of the same value.